mindscan-de/FuriousIron-HFB/README.md

 function with basically two parameters, the number of bits to shift to the right and the number of bits to keep with an and operation (e.g. 10 bits to keep -- an and operation with 0x3ff)

+Instead of a hash value calculation we simply extract hash values from a larger hash value.

 This gives us a computationally very efficient hash function, which is indistinguishable from a normal memory operation, where we ensure that the memory we access can exceed a defined size.
 We also can extract multiple independent hash values, one size 10 with shift zero,